amakukha/PyPDP11/README.md

 ## Why did I write this project?

 This emulator was used to restore Doug McIlroy's [TMG](https://github.com/amakukha/tmg) compiler-compiler.
-I ported TMG from PDP-11 assembly to modern C. I used this emulator for compile the original assembly code and running it, making sure my port functions the same way as the original tool.
+I ported TMG from PDP-11 assembly to modern C. I used this emulator for compile the original assembly code and run it, making sure my port functions the same way as the original.

 ## Wishlist